Sayannara/Check-SPOBrokenLink/README.md

 # Welcome
 Check-SPOBrokenLink detects and lists all broken links within SharePoint Online sites.

 As is, this is my tool to check broken links in SharePoint Online.
 The tool need many improvments.
-Feel free to use it, if you improve it, please share it with me.
+Feel free to use it, if you improve it, please share with me.

 # How to use it ?
 1. Download all the files a put them all in a same directory